 Louise Roth is a sociologist who studies how organizations and laws influence justice and quality of life for women.
 Her research uses mixed methods to analyze the effects of organizational and legal structures on gender inequality in employment and on maternity care practices.

-Her book, Reproductive Regimes: Birth, Malpractice, and the Maternity Care Business in the United States (under contract at NYU Press), analyzes the effects of regulate medical malpractice and reproductive rights laws on maternity care practices in the United States.
-In Reproductive Regimes, and related articles in Social Problems and the Journal of Health and Social Behavior, Roth uses quantitative data on the effects of state-level laws and qualitative data from in-depth interviews with obstetricians, midwives, malpractice attorneys, hospital administrators, and health insurance executives to understand the relationship between the legal environment and birth outcomes like early induction and cesarean delivery.
-The research was funded by a $137,000 grant from the National Science Foundation (NSF 0958190).
+Her book, The Business of Birth: Malpractice and Maternity Care in the United States (NYU Press, 2021), analyzes the effects of regulate medical malpractice and reproductive rights laws on maternity care practices in the United States.
+In The Business of Birth, and related articles in Social Problems and the Journal of Health and Social Behavior, Roth uses quantitative data on the effects of state-level laws and qualitative data from in-depth interviews with obstetricians, midwives, malpractice attorneys, hospital administrators, and health insurance executives to understand the relationship between the legal environment and birth outcomes like early induction and cesarean delivery.
+The research was funded by a grant from the National Science Foundation (NSF 0958190).
 Dr. Roth has also conducted a cross-national survey of Maternity Support Workers (doulas, childbirth educators, and labor and delivery nurses) in Canada and the United States, and published this research in the Journal of Obstetric Gynecologic, & Neonatal Nursing (JOGNN), Birth: Issues in Perinatal Care, and Research in the Sociology of Healthcare.